Private School Act

 Article 17

-On top of the existing number of board members, the board shall recommend at least an additional one-third of eligible staff for membership of the next board.
+On top of the existing number of board members stipulated in the donation charter, the board shall recommend at least an additional one-third of eligible persons as candidates for the next board to ensure a sufficient number of board members to be elected.

 Article 18